OBTAINING AND EVALUATING MOHAIR

 softest I have found.

-in kid mohair blended with merino in both undyed white and multi
+in kid mohair blended with merino in both undyed white and multi colors that is

-mohair and blends.
+nice.
 Commercially processed fibers are a good way to

 blend with fibers you already have or get ideas to blend your own.
 White sliver or top is probably purebred mohair;